1

 What can you do with a nuclear technology degree?

 A nuclear technology degree prepares individuals for careers in nuclear power plants, research facilities, and regulatory agencies.
-Graduates can work as nuclear engineers, health physicists, radiation safety specialists, or nuclear technicians, often requiring knowledge of radiation safety, reactor operations, and relevant certifications.
+Graduates can work as nuclear engineers, health physicists, radiation safety officers, or nuclear technicians, often requiring knowledge of radiation safety, reactor operations, and relevant certifications.
 These roles involve ensuring safe and efficient use of nuclear energy and materials.

 What is nuclear technology?